ClickHouse/clickhouse-rs/README.md

 * If `end()` isn't called the insertion will be aborted.
 * Rows are being sent progressively to spread network load.
 * ClickHouse inserts batches atomically only if all rows fit in the same partition and their number is less [`max_insert_block_size`](https://clickhouse.tech/docs/en/operations/settings/settings/#settings-max_insert_block_size).
+* [ch2rs](https://github.com/loyd/ch2rs) is useful to generate a row type from ClickHouse.

 ### Infinite inserting
 ```rust